HL7/cql/input/pages/02-authorsguide.md

     and Patient.gender in "Female Administrative Sex"
 ```

-Because the context has been established as Patient, the expression has access to patient-specific concepts such as the [.id]#AgeInYearsAt()# operator and the [.id]#Patient.gender# attribute.
+Because the context has been established as Patient, the expression has access to patient-specific concepts such as the <span class="id">AgeInYearsAt()</span> operator and the <span class="id">Patient.gender</span> attribute.
 Note that the attributes available in the Patient context are defined by the data model in use.

 A library may contain zero or more context statements, with each context statement establishing the context for subsequent statements in the library.

-Effectively, the statement [.kw]#context# [.id]#Patient# defines an expression named [.id]#Patient# that returns the patient data for the current patient, as well as restricts the information that will be returned from a retrieve to a single patient, as opposed to all patients.
+Effectively, the statement <span class="kw">context</span> <span class="id">Patient</span> defines an expression named <span class="id">Patient</span> that returns the patient data for the current patient, as well as restricts the information that will be returned from a retrieve to a single patient, as opposed to all patients.

-As another example, consider a [.id]#Practitioner# context:
+As another example, consider a <span class="id">Practitioner</span> context:

 ``` cql
 context Practitioner